DeeJayLSP/godot-mpg/README.md

 ## Known issues
 - There seems to be a lag spike when the video starts.
 This causes an empty frame to be seen at start and when looping.
 - Theora is still a little faster despite its bugs.
 Proposed optimizations in PL_MPEG might fix this in the future.
+- Due to slow decoding, seeking is done through the imprecise way.